Thursday, November 21, 2024

 There’s not one size fit all.

-Most students and engineers work with models with a relatively small number of ports.
-Notice that even in this situation….AutoCAD’s Viewport ONLY uses a fraction of the total 4GB vRAM GPU.
+Most students and engineers work with models with a relatively small number of parts.
+Notice that even in this simulation….AutoCAD’s Viewport ONLY uses a fraction of the total 4GB vRAM GPU.

 However…..